8:15am PT by Jackie Strause

 Why It's Ending

-The final season will consist of another round of 18 episodes and will debut in 2020 on NBC.
-The decision to make season three the last was a creative one between co-creators Max Mutchnick and David Kohan with the cast.
+The final season will consist of another round of 18 episodes.
+The decision to make season three the last was a creative one between co-creators Mutchnick and David Kohan with the cast.

 “We think of the Will & Grace reboot episodes the way Karen Walker thinks of martinis — 51 is not enough, 53 is too many.
 That is why, after consulting with the cast, we all have decided this will be the final season," creators Mutchnick, Kohan and exec producer/director Jim Burrows said at the time.
 “In 2016, Bob Greenblatt came to us with the idea of doing a 10-episode reboot of Will & Grace.
 They say you can’t go home again, but we did.
 And now, three seasons and 52 episodes later, we’re even more proud of something we never thought we’d get a chance to do again.
 We have had a once-in-a-lifetime experience twice.
 And for that, we owe a double debt of gratitude to NBC, this show's supportive and caring home since day one."
 The cast collectively toasted the return as a "miracle" when explaining the decision to end the show on their own terms.